-However, Szegedy \cite{SZ7} showed that the partition function of any vertex coloring model can be obtained as the partition function of a complex edge coloring model.
-Moreover, he gave examples when the edge coloring model can be taken to be real valued.
-This made him ask the question which partition functions of real vertex coloring models are partition functions of real edge coloring models (cf. \cite[Question 3.2]{SZ7}).
-In fact, he phrased his question in terms of edge reflection positivity.
-We will get back to that in Section 3.
+However, Szegedy \cite{SZ7} showed that the partition function of any vertex-coloring model can be obtained as the partition function of a complex edge-coloring model.
+Moreover, he gave examples when the edge-coloring model can be taken to be real valued.
+This made him ask the question which partition functions of real vertex-coloring models are partition functions of real edge-coloring models (cf. \cite[Question 3.2]{SZ7}).
+In fact, he phrased his question in terms of edge-reflection positivity.
+We will get back to that in Section \ref{sec:edge-ref}.

-In this note we completely characterize for which vertex coloring models there exists a real edge coloring model such that their partition functions coincide, answering Szegedy's question.
+In this paper we completely characterize for which vertex-coloring models there exists a real edge-coloring model such that their partition functions coincide, answering Szegedy's question.

 The organization of this paper is as follows.
-In the next section we give definitions of partition functions of edge and vertex coloring models and state our main result (cf. Theorem \ref{them:main1}).
-In Section 3 we say something about edge reflection positivity and give some applications of our result.
-Section 4 is devoted to proving Theorem \ref{them:main1}.
+In the next section we give definitions of partition functions of edge and vertex-coloring models and state our main result (cf. Theorem \ref{thm:main1}).
+In Section \ref{sec:edge-ref} we show, as an application of our main result, that the number of homomorphisms into a simple graph $G$, is not equal to the partition function of a real edge-coloring model unless $G$ is the disjoint union of isolated vertices and complete bipartite graphs with equal sides and we discuss edge-reflection positivity.
+Section \ref{sec:proof} is devoted to proving Theorem \ref{thm:main1}.